joseph-abah/csfcdfpoc/README.md

 This small POC program is to show we can load data quickly into Redis and query Redis with the email hash.

+The `loaderv1` uses standard Go libraries to load data into Redis.
+The `loader` uses `github.com/edsrzf/mmap-go`

 ## How to run the program (loading data into Redis)